 Tin Snips or Scissors

 If some of the adhesive has dried on the finish side of the panels, you can use mineral spirits to remove it.
 Mineral spirits is the only thing you can use that won’t damage the panel’s finish.

 No, the thickness and weight of the 4’x 8′ panels causes them to fall off ceiling surfaces before the adhesive can set.
 Please only use 2’x 2′ or 2’x 4′ glue up ceiling panels for ceilings.

-Yes, you can use on the interior of your camper and we recommend using method 2 of our installation guide which states to use supplemental adhesive due to road vibrations and temperature swings.
+Yes, you can use on the interior of your camper.
+We recommend making sure to use plenty of adhesive make sure road vibrations and temperature swings are not a problem.